frothkoetter/cdw/README.md

 Finally merging these two tables with a single MERGE command to maintain the historical data and check the results.

 Create the Hive managed table for airlines.
-Load initial by copy 1000 rows of current airlines with hard code the valid_from dates to the beginning of 2021
+Load initial by copy 1000 rows of current airlines with hard code the valid_from date

 ```sql
 drop table if exists airlines_scd;